Our Crazy School Mornings

-Have a look through your list of tasks and notice what things cause issues for your brood in the morning.
-Decide how you want to resolve that in your morning routine for school.
+Have a look through your list of tasks and notice what things cause issues for your kids in the morning.
+Decide how you want to resolve that in creating your school morning routine list.

-To work out how much time you (and the rest of the family) will need for your morning routine for school, start by allocating a time amount to each task on your list.
+To work out how much time you (and the rest of the family) will need for your school morning routine, allocate a time amount to each task on your list.
 I got pretty detailed with my list.